AbrahamMaciel/dem-biscuits/README.md

 # dem-biscuits
 Just a Repo for learning.

-For now i've got a few stuff on orphan branches feel free to look around.
+For now i've just got some stuff on orphan branches, feel free to look around.

 Thanks Fabricio Sodano!